tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you disengage or pop free from an enemy, that enemy takes thunder damage equal to the escalation die (champion: twice the escalation die; epic: three times the escalation die).

 **Quirk:** Unheeding of ‘minor irritations’.

 ---

+#### Yolonk, Mark of the

+Divine Investment

+1/Day

+When you fail a skill check, a nonmagical item ‘luckily’ comes to your aid in some way and you can reroll the check.
+If the reroll is a natural even failure, this power is not expended.

+---